All-male job shortlists banned by PwC

 PwC also plans to ban all-male interview panels and examine how "career defining roles" are awarded.

-Making sure that "everybody in the firm" had access to important career opportunities such as working on big projects or for well known clients, would be "a real game changer", PwC's chief people officer Laura Hinton told the BBC.
+Making sure that "everybody in the firm" had access to important career opportunities such as working on big projects or for well known clients, would be "a real game changer", said PwC's chief people officer Laura Hinton.

-She said the move was part of the firm's "wider action plan" to improve diversity at the firm. including looking at ethnicity and social mobility.
+She said the move was part of the firm's wider plan to improve the diversity of its workforce, which includes looking at the attitude of senior management.

-PwC's plan to improve diversity also includes looking at the attitude of those at the top of the firm and its returnship programme, which encourages those who have taken a break from work, such as maternity leave, to do six months paid work experience.
+It also has a returnship programme, which encourages those who have taken a break from work, such as maternity leave, to do six months paid work experience.

-The company has also started to allocate "progression coaches" to assist employees with potential.
-These are usually partners, who help women or ethnic minorities build their career by taking them to important meetings and giving them advice.
+The company has also started to allocate "progression coaches" - usually partners - who will work with women and ethnic minorities employees to help develop their careers.

 The Daily Mail, which first reported PwC's decision, said it was the first of the big four accountancy firms to ban all-male shortlists.